khomyakov362/alcaeus-project/readme.md

 - Books can be automatically searched on [The Internet Archive](https://archive.org/) and on [Scaife Viewer](https://scaife.perseus.org/) by CTS URN ID.
 - Registered users can mark books as favourite.

+## External Requirements

+- Git
+- Microsoft SQL Server
+- Docker (optional, for running TEIGarage)

+The project should work on Linux given the requirements, but it has only been tested on Windows 11.

 ## Installation

 1. Navigate to a folder and clone the repository: